 Edgard O. Ang, 61 years old, Filipino, is the Treasurer and Chief Financial Officer of the Company.
-He has been a Director of the Company for the past 8 years.
-A Marketing Graduate of the De la Salle University, Mr. Ang is also a Director of Primex Domains, Inc., Primex Realty Corporation, Primex Land, Inc. and Primex Development Corporation.
+He is also a Director of Primex Domains, Inc., Primex Realty Corporation, Primex Land, Inc., and Primex Development Corporation.

-Ericson O. Ang, 58 years old, Filipino, Vice President-Legal, has been a Director of the Company since 1998.
+Ericson O. Ang, 58 years old, Filipino, is the Vice-President for Legal Affairs of the company.
 He is concurrently a Director of Primex Domains, Inc., Primex Realty Corporation, Primex Land, Inc. and Primex Development Corporation.
-Mr. Ang is a Management graduate of the Ateneo de Manila University.
-He also completed his Bachelor of Laws at the Ateneo Law School and is a member of the Integrated Bar of the Philippines (Rizal Chapter).